Coronavirus: Advice for Northern Ireland Travellers

 Exercising is important for everyone to maintain good physical and mental health however it will now be restricted to one form of outdoor exercise per day.
-This may be in the form of a walk, run or cycle and must be carried out alone or with members of your immediate household or bubble, or with one member of another household.
+This may be in the form of a walk, run or cycle and must be carried out alone, with members of your immediate household or bubble, or with one member of another household.

 When exercising outside it is important to remember these key things:

 - Stay local – Don’t go too far or anywhere unfamiliar.
 Current guidelines impose a 10-mile limit from your home.

 Participate in low risk, familiar activities.

 If you see other people out exercising, remember to keep social distancing and leave a 2m space between you.